 Alighiero Boetti

-In the early 1970s, the artist carried out taxonomic studies in collaboration with his wife to map and enumerate rivers around the world.
-This research was the base of his solo exhibition at Franz Paludetto’s Turin gallery in 1983.
+In the early 1970s, Boetti and his wife focused on mapping and cataloging rivers around the world, laying the foundation for his solo exhibition at Franz Paludetto’s gallery in Turin in 1983.

 Selected bibliography